andrijaantunovic/OneFuncButton/README.md

 Button btn1(3);
 ```

 This will construct a button with the default values (active-high, firstHoldTime = 800, subsqHoldTime = 200).
-You can provide additional arguments to have the button active-low, or to have different HoldTime delays:
+You can provide additional arguments to have the button act as active-low, or to specify different HoldTime delays:

 ```c++
 Button btn1(3, LOW, 500, 300);